a factory fuelled participatory performance

 A lament to the disappearance of UK manufacturing industries,

-celebration of the women who dedicated their lives to Britain’s industrial growth.
+it is also a celebration of the women who dedicated their lives to Britain’s industrial growth.

 Machine Women is a modular project, and work is created in response to your site, festival, artistic, or cultural event.